ralflorent/namefully-python/README.md

 'Thomas'
 ```

-> **NOTE**: This option also affects all the other results of the API.
-In other
-> words, the results will prioritize the order of appearance set in the first
+> **Note**: The order of appearance set initially will be prioritized in other
-> place for the other operations.
-Keep in mind that in some cases, it can be
+> operations.
+However, it can be adjusted dynamically as needed.
-> altered on the go.
 See the example below.

 ```python
 >>> from namefully import Namefully